Sunday, April 30, 2023

 The one-mile square neighborhood was actually tougher than tough.

-Surviving the gauntlet of youth had steeled Mike Tyson for his reign as the heavyweight champion of the world and had molded my boss on 47th Street, Manny, for the old diamond dealer also hailed from Brownsville.
+Surviving the gauntlet of youth had steeled Mike Tyson for his reign as the heavyweight champion of the world and had molded Manny, my boss on 47th Street, for the old diamond dealer also hailed from Brownsville.

-"Brownsville was always tough," the 80 year-old jeweler explained to everyone who has to listen.
+"Brownsville was always tough," the eighty year-old jeweler explained to everyone who had to listen.
 "I fought with Italians, Puerto Ricans, Irish, and Blacks, but in some ways we all got along.
 Everyone knew who they were.
 One day this big black kid decides to fight with me.
 He didn't give a reason.
 Maybe he didn't like pastrami.
-He called me out and after school I met him in the playground.
+Not that my family could afford deli food.
+Clyde called me out and after school I met him in the playground.
 He had thirty friends with him.
 I wasn't too scared, because a fight with a schwartzer was usually fists.
 Only the wops and spics carried knives.
-31 schwartzers versus me.
-So I tell the guy, "Listen you want to fight me then we fight, but if any of your friends touch me, then tomorrow they'll be a 100 guys out here looking to square things with you."
-The guy, his name was Horace, looks at me and says, "Fuck it."
-That's how things were back then.
-No guns.
-No one dead.
-The next day Horace and I were friends."
+Thirty-one schwartzers versus me.
+So I tell Clyde, "Listen you want to fight me then we fight, but if any of your friends touch me, then tomorrow they'll be a hundred of me out here looking to square things with you."
+Clyde looks at me and says, "Fuck it."

 Jimmy Breslin wrote about the neighborhood in 1968.